-Migraine headache prevention is something that most practitioners never discuss with their patients even though these debilitating headaches are a common health concern affecting 36 million men, women and children in the United States.
+Migraine headache prevention is something that most practitioners never discuss with their patients, even though these debilitating headaches are a common health concern affecting 39 million men, women, and children in the United States.
 According to the Migraine Research Foundation, every 10 seconds, someone in the United States goes to the emergency room with a headache or migraine.
-These emergency room visits are prompted by the following symptoms: severe pain or the fear of unremitting pain, drug reactions or side effects from headache medications, severe nausea or vomiting, dehydration, and/or stroke-like neurological symptoms that might accompany the headache.
+The following symptoms prompt these emergency room visits: severe pain or the fear of unremitting pain, drug reactions or side effects from headache medications, severe nausea or vomiting, dehydration, and/or stroke-like neurological symptoms that might accompany the headache.

-It’s a bit sobering to know that migraine headache makes the top 20 list of the world’s most disabling health concern.
-In fact, close to 1 in 4 households in the United States includes someone that experiences frequent migraine headaches.
+It’s a bit sobering to know that migraine headaches make the top 20 list of the world’s most disabling health concerns.
+In fact, close to 1 in 4 households in the United States include someone that experiences frequent migraine headaches.

 Compared to 18% of women, migraine headaches affect only 6% of men.
 This may happen because more severe and more frequent attacks often result from fluctuations in estrogen levels.

-In the United States, approximately 27 million females frequently suffer from migraine headaches and three times as many women than men suffer from migraines.
-About half of women with migraines have more than one attack each month, and a quarter experience four or more severe attacks per month.
-Certainly this is a health concern that needs attention.
+In the United States, approximately 27 million females frequently suffer from migraine headaches, and three times as many women than men suffer from migraines.
+About half of women with migraines have more than one attack each month, and a quarter of women experience four or more severe attacks per month.
+Certainly, this is a health concern that needs attention.

 Common migraine triggers include:

 - Chocolate (R)(R)

 - Sugar (R)